-- An affected disc in the neck can result in neck or arm pain or tingling in the shoulder and arms, while an affected disk in the lower back may result in pain in the back, buttock or leg.
+An affected disc in the neck can result in neck or arm pain or tingling in the shoulder and arms, while an affected disc in the lower back may result in pain in the back, buttock or leg.

-- As a degenerative disc loses its ability to absorb stress and provide support, other parts of the spine become overloaded, leading to irritation, inflammation, fatigue, muscle spasms and back pain.
+As a degenerated disc loses its ability to absorb stress and provide support, other parts of the spine become overloaded, leading to irritation, inflammation, fatigue, muscle spasms and back pain.

 - Pain that is worse when sitting

 - Periods of pain—from nagging pain to severe, disabling pain—that come and go, lasting for a few days to a few months before getting better.